 The latest quarterly statistics released by the Ministry of Justice indicate single claims have more than doubled compared to the same period in 2017.

-The sharp rise in employment tribunal claims that has been the consequence of the end of the tribunal fees regime, which required employees to pay a fee in order to pursue claims, has put significant strain on the employment tribunals service.
+The sharp rise in employment tribunal claims that has been the consequence of the end of the tribunal fees regime, which required employees to pay a fee to pursue claims, has put significant strain on the employment tribunals service.

 The decrease in claims that resulted from the introduction of tribunal fees and the slimming down of the tribunals service that followed has meant that employment tribunals are, understandably, struggling to deal with the sharp increase in claims they are now facing.